-The plan's performance is best assessed over a five-year period, as the board and BCI have a long-term approach to investing.
-The longer-term results are positive, with a five-year return of 7.6 per cent, above the benchmark of 5.9 per cent.
-The five-year return is also above the plan's long-term objective of 6.0 per cent, the amount the plan actuary predicts is needed for the plan to pay for its pension commitments.
+The plan's performance is more accurately reflected over a five-year period, as the board and BCI have a long-term approach to investing.
+The five-year results were also positive, with the plan returning 7.2 per cent, exceeding both the long-term return objective of 6.0 per cent and the benchmark return of 6.1 per cent.
+The long-term return objective of 6.0 per cent is the rate of return the plan actuary predicts is necessary for the plan to fulfil its pension commitments.